 Daytime Running Lamps (DRL) can make it easier for others to see the front of your vehicle during the day.
 DRL can be helpful in many different driving conditions, but they can be especially helpful in the short periods after dawn and before sunset.
+Fully functional daytime running lights are required on all vehicles first sold in Canada.

-The DRL system will make your low-beam headlamps come on at a reduced brightness when:
+The DRL system will make your low-beam headlamps come on at a reduced brightness when the following conditions are met:

-- the ignition is on,
+- The ignition is on,

-- the headlamp switch is to OFF or you have turned on your parking lamps,
+- the headlamp switch is to AUTO or you have turned on your parking lamps,

 - the light sensor detects daytime light,

-- the parking brake is released and
+- the parking brake is released, and

 - the shift lever is not in PARK (P).

-When the DRL system is on, the taillamps, sidemarker, park lamps and instrument panel lights will not be illuminated.
+When the DRL system is on, the taillamps, sidemarker lamps, parking lamps and instrument panel lights will not be illuminated unless you have turned the headlamp control to the parking lamp or headlamp position.

-The DRL system will remain off any time your vehicle is in PARK (P) or the parking brake is engaged.
+The DRL system will remain off any time your vehicle is in PARK (P) or the parking brake is engaged and the vehicle speed is less than 8 mph (13 km/h).